G-72807HB/fantastic-potato/README.md

 # or like this
 $ python Untitled-1.py Untitled-3.py Untitled-4.py Untitled-5.py
 ```
-5. on the client side run: (keep in mind that the client side was tested using python3 as default interpreter)
+5. On the client side run: (keep in mind that the client side was tested using python3 as default interpreter)
 ```bash
 $ python3 Untitled-2.py
 ```
-6. repeat step 5 on any client you want
+6. Repeat step 5 on any client you want
-7. [optional] use port forwarding from your router, to enable access via internet
+7. [Optional] Use port forwarding from your router, to enable access via internet